 This guide provides an honest, evidence-based comparison — written by MedLinket (yes, a compatible accessories manufacturer, and we'll be transparent about that perspective) — so you can make informed decisions for your facility.

-Part of our Hospital Monitor Reading & Accessories Guide.
-For accessory identification help, see How to Identify Which Cables Your Monitor Needs.
+📚 This article is part of our Hospital Monitor Reading & Accessories Guide.
+For a complete overview of all accessory types, see Patient Monitor Accessories: Complete Guide by Parameter Type.
+For help identifying the right cables for your monitors, see How to Identify Which Cables Your Monitor Needs.

 First: Defining the Terms

 Before comparing, let's clarify what we're actually talking about.
-These terms are often used loosely in the industry, but they mean different things.
+These terms are often used loosely in the industry, but they mean different things — and the distinction matters for both safety and purchasing decisions.

 | Term | Definition | Example |